 Fees and Funding

-You may be eligible for one of the new government funded loans of up to £11,222 towards the cost of your masters degree.
-Visit our postgraduate tuition fee webpage for more information.
+Did you know you may be eligible for a government-funded loan of up to £11,222 towards the cost of your masters degree?

 Students from over 100 countries currently study with us, attracted to Plymouth by our reputation for teaching and research as well as the opportunity to experience one of the UK’s most beautiful regions.
 We support you during your studies and before you arrive.